linkage001/GlaDOS/README.md

 2. Install the required Python packages, e.g., by running `pip install -r requirements.txt`
 3. For the LLM, install [Llama.cpp](https://github.com/ggerganov/llama.cpp), and compile it for your CPU or GPU.
 Edit the LLAMA_SERVER_PATH parameter in glados.py to match your installation path.
-4. For voice recognition, install [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), and after compiling, mode the "libwhisper.so" file to the "glados" folder or add it to your path.
+4. For voice recognition, install [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), and after compiling, move the "libwhisper.so" file to the "glados" folder or add it to your path.
 For Windows, check out the discussion in my [whisper pull request](https://github.com/ggerganov/whisper.cpp/pull/1524).
 5. Download the models:
     1.  [voice recognition model](https://huggingface.co/distil-whisper/distil-medium.en/resolve/main/ggml-medium-32-2.en.bin?download=true)
     2. [Llama-3 8B](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf?download=true) or